 When your software systems talk to each other, your team can focus on building a great training business – not manually moving data around.
-With integrations, you can transform your data and automate processes that weren’t possible before.
+By connecting your training business with integrations, you can transform your data and automate processes that weren’t possible before.

 Every training operation has some sort of management system in place, including yours!
 Your current system might not have a flash interface – it might just be a collection of spreadsheets that you use to manage your training operations.
 You might be manually updating data across systems, you may get caught out by human error.
 But it still does the job.

 Or, maybe you’ve taken the first step in automating processes and you’ve invested in a training management system, like Arlo.
 You’re now able to manage your entire training business from one central hub; schedule courses and presenters, track payments and business growth, and provide relevant marketing.
 All under one roof.